jacobtomlinson/website/content/posts/2020/2020-08-27-leveraging-the-hacktoberfest-community.md

 If the answer is no to any of these I close the PR.
 This may seem a little harsh, but given the amount of low effort contributions I review every October I have to draw a line in order to not sink all of my time into this.

 GitHub has a [saved replies](https://docs.github.com/en/github/writing-on-github/using-saved-replies) feature which allows you to create some template reply snippets and very quickly use them when reviewing a PR.
-I have templates for thanking contributors for a quality contribution, pointing folks to the contribution docs and rejecting a low effort hacktoberfest PR.
+I have templates for thanking contributors for a quality contribution, pointing folks to the contribution docs and rejecting a low effort Hacktoberfest PR.
 This saves me a lot of time writing individual responses and allows me to give off a consistent, upbeat, positive tone even if this is the hundredth low effort PR that I have closed that day.

 > Thanks for taking the time to raise this PR!
-I'm afraid it does not meet our guidelines for contributing to the project, hacktoberfest is a busy time for project maintainers and sadly we are going to have to close this now.
+I'm afraid it does not meet our guidelines for contributing to the project, Hacktoberfest is a busy time for project maintainers and sadly we are going to have to close this now.
 >
 > Please have a look at our contributing guidelines.
 We often close issues for the following reasons:
 >